-Traders will be relieved that they cannot lose more money than they have deposited in their Plus500 trading accounts due to ESMA, Plus500 goes a step ahead and offers negative balance protection to all its CFD customers, and the company may also make margin calls when a trader’s account equity falls below the maintenance margin amount.
+Traders in the EU will be relieved that they cannot lose more money than they have deposited in their Plus500 trading accounts due to ESMA, Plus500 goes a step ahead and offers negative balance protection to all its CFD customers, and the company may also make margin calls when a trader’s account equity falls below the maintenance margin amount.
 All client money is held in segregated client bank accounts in accordance with the Financial Conduct Authority’s client money rules.

 The company offers an especially wide variety of trading instruments, including CFDs on forex currency pairs, commodities on thousands of different underlying assets.
 Plus500 offers some unique instruments on its platform like the AI Index, ESG and Impact Indices, along with access to indices of some of the largest companies in various markets – Hong Kong 50, USA 500, Germany 40, Australia 200 and more.

 Leverage at Plus500 is 1:30.

-In terms of its support features, the company offers e-mail and live chat support around the clock 24/7 to its clients in most regions.
-The company is able to do business with and support clients in over 50 countries and more than 30 languages.
+In terms of its support features, the company offers e-mail, live chat and WhatsApp support around the clock 24/7 to its clients in most regions.
+The company is able to do business with and support clients in over 50 countries and more than 16 languages.